tcoppex/cudaraster-linux/README.md

-Despite the works remaining (mainly to improve documentation) there is no main update plans in the distant future.
+Despite the works remaining (mainly to improve documentation) there is no main updates planned in the distant future.

 Note: the original code is under the Apache license.